roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

             --host=arm-bcm2708hardfp-linux-gnueabi \
             --build-3rdparty=all

-Or you can install the toolchain manually:
+Alternatively, you can install the toolchain manually:

 .. code::